Woman marries stuffed man and gives birth to "child" by him

 37-year-old gets a man stitched up by her mother

 37-year-old Meirivone Rocha Moraes was tired of being single like her Metro UK reported.
 So she complained to her mother that she wanted a man because she couldn’t always find a partner to dance with at her regular dance meetings.
-Her mother then simply grabbed the needle and literally sewed her daughter’s dream man together herself. meanwhile has a woman from Nuremberg probably also has a fascination for dolls, because she wants to look like one herself.
+Her mother then simply grabbed the needle and literally sewed her daughter’s dream man together herself.
+Meanwhile, a woman from Nuremberg probably also has a fascination for dolls because she wants to look like one herself.

 According to her own statement, the 37-year-old from Brazil then fell in love with the man and even became pregnant: “He’s a man I always wanted in my life.
 Married life with him is wonderful.
 He doesn’t argue with me and he just understands me.”